Jack Daniel's Tour Highlights

 Stop #1 is the Rickyard where they make their own charcoal for the "mellowing process" by burning uniquely stacked wood, after igniting it with a splash of 135-proof whiskey.

-You see, out of frustration that safe wouldn't open one morning, so Mr. Jack kicked it.
+That safe wouldn’t open one morning, so out of frustration Mr. Jack kicked it.
 That led to a nasty foot infection that went untreated and eventually killed him!

 Believe it or not, Lynchburg is a "dry county", so the closest you get to actually "sampling" some whiskey is the part of the tour where you learn about the fermentation process.
 (Unless you count the all-u-can-drink "Lynchburg Lemonade" that you get at the very end of the tour!)